Verma314/Parser-Experiment/README.md

 We gotta use Jackson JSON parser.

-What you wanna do is read the JSON file, into a **tree model**.
+What you wanna do is read your user's JSON file into a **tree model**.
 I don't think you need the ObjectMapper.
 This article explains how to use the tree model really well: https://dzone.com/articles/processing-json-with-jackson and also explains how to set up Jackson.

 The rest of the documentation is here: https://fasterxml.github.io/jackson-core/javadoc/2.8/com/fasterxml/jackson/core/JsonParser.html

+## Step 4

+Write code using all this info.